Skip to Main Content

 DHCS Lien Overview: Medical Malpractice

 When the beneficiary has completed treatment or a settlement has occurred, DHCS will order and review the payment records to establish a “lien,” or list of injury related services subject to collection.
-Use the Online Forms to tell DHCS when treatment ends or a settlement has occurred.
+Use the Online Forms to tell DHCS when treatment ends or a settlement has occurred or use the Preliminary or final lien Request Form to request a lien.
 DHCS has the right to recover up to the date of settlement or full resolution of all actions associated with the injury, pursuant to W&I Code Section 14127.785.
 Upon each settlement, the beneficiary or personal representative is required to notify DHCS so that an updated lien may be prepared pursuant to W&I Code Section 14124.76 and 14124.79.
 For more information on the lien process and timeframes, visit our Frequently Asked Questions.

 If funds will be placed into a Special Needs Trust, please go to the Special Needs Trust webpage for further instructions on notifying DHCS’ Special Needs Trust Unit.